MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/accessibility-guide-admin.md

 2. Select the policy you want to modify.

-3. Go to the **Meeting join and lobby** section.
+3. Go to the **Meeting join & lobby** section.

 4. Choose the option under **Who can bypass the lobby** that best fits your organization's compliance and security requirements.
 You can select one of the following options:

    - Everyone (not recommended)

    - Everyone in my organization and guests (recommended)

    - Everyone in my organization , trusted organizations, and guests